-The school is a registered charity and is required to report all serious incidents to the Charity Commission in accordance with the guidance How to report a serious incident in your charity (Charity Commission, June 2019).
+With the Foundation's prior agreement, the school will report serious incidents to the Charity Commission in accordance with the guidance How to report a serious incident in your charity (Charity Commission, June 2019).

 Serious incidents that will be reported to the Charity Commission include suspicions, allegations or incidents of abuse involving pupils.
 This is likely to involve the following: